siyao-7/11775-hws/spring2021/hw2/README.md

 done
 ```

+We recommend reading from the videos directly to save disk space.

 ## Extract SURF features
 For the hand-crafted visual feature, we ask you to Extract SURF features over keyframes of downsampled videos (0th, 5th, 10th frame, ..., etc.).
 We use OpenCV to extract SURF feature.
 To do so, you need to downgrade OpenCV:
 ```